60 Second Interview with Anne Toone, Category Tower Director

 Your Category was recently awarded its fourth-year extension, congratulations!
 What does this mean to you and what can we expect to see during this year?

 Thank you!
-We are absolutely delighted, we feel we have really started to make in-roads into some of the areas we are planning for growth for the Tower, such as managed print, hybrid mail and growing our office furniture and technology offerings for the NHS.
+We are absolutely delighted, we feel we have really started to make in-roads into some of the areas we are planning for growth.
+These include managed print, hybrid mail and growing our office furniture and technology offerings for the NHS.

 What have you learned about your team and the business?